Over 2,000 at the Past Four Nehemiah Action Assemblies

 In 2015, we discovered that far too many undocumented members of our community were being arrested for the sole offense of driving without a license.
 While it is against the law for them to drive, most need to drive to provide for themselves and their families.
 The law enforcement officer must give them a ticket and the person stopped must go to court and pay a fine, but the officer has a choice about whether or not to arrest someone stopped for this offense.
 In 2014, approximately 500 undocumented residents were taken to jail for the sole offense of driving without a license.

-On March 15th, after persistently asking for the last two years that Sheriff Bradshaw establish a written policy around the acceptance of consular IDs so that those who are stopped for driving without a license aren’t taken to Jail for this offense, we received this policy (see page 4).
-As a result of our persistence, approximately 150 undocumented immigrants will no longer be taken to Jail each year for the sole offense of driving without a license, saving their dignity and $775,000 in unnecessary incarcerations costs.
+On March of 2016, after persistently asking for two years that Sheriff Bradshaw establish a written policy around the acceptance of consular IDs so that those who are stopped for driving without a license aren’t taken to Jail for this offense, we received this policy.
+This has resulted in nearly 200 fewer undocumented immigrants being taken to Jail in the last year for the sole offense of driving without a license, saving their dignity and nearly a million dollars in unnecessary incarcerations costs.